This post contains affiliate links.

 Does Rosemary Come Back After You Harvest It?

 The primary thing I have written about in this article is whether or not rosemary comes back after the winter, but what about when you harvest it?
-Does rosemary grow back after you harvest it and if so, what is the best way to harvest rosemary to make it grow back?

 The best way to harvest rosemary so it grows back is to cut some stems back by about half and then pick the leaves off those stems instead of directly off the plant.
 This is much better since it will usually cause two new stems to grow instead of each one that was cut, making the plant bushier and more productive overall.